iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Anomaly detection: Detecting fraudulent transactions, Network intrusion, and Outlier detection.

 <h1 name='unsup' align=center>Unsupervised Learning (Unlabeled Data)</h1>

+- Unsupervised learning involves training a model on data without labeled outputs.
+- The goal is to uncover hidden patterns, structures, or relationships in the data without any prior knowledge of what the results should be.

+### Key Concepts
+- **No Labels:** The data used has no predefined categories or outcomes.
+- **Pattern Discovery:** The model tries to find structure in the data, such as grouping or associations.
+- **Dimensionality Reduction:** Simplifying data while preserving its essential structure.

+### Algorithms

+1. Clustering
+  - **K-Means:** Groups data into k clusters based on similarity.
+  - **Hierarchical Clustering:** Builds a tree of clusters.
+  - **DBSCAN:** Detects clusters based on density.

+2. Dimensionality Reduction
+  - **PCA (Principal Component Analysis):** Reduces the number of features while retaining variance.
+  - **t-SNE:** Visualizes high-dimensional data in 2D or 3D.

+3. Association Rules
+  - **Apriori Algorithm:** Finds frequent itemsets in transactional data.
+  - **Eclat Algorithm:** Another method for mining frequent patterns.

 <table align=center>
   <tr>